 Most of us do things to our self and others without thinking of the consequences.
 All we think of is the thrill and excitement we’re getting from it at the moment.

 The difference is always that there’s a guilt feeling after when we are normal, and there’s none when you’re a sociopath.
+“Lacking empathy, they don’t feel badly for those they hurt but think of them as easy prey,” says psychotherapist Karen R. Koenig, M.Ed., LCSW.
 But still, the same, sociopaths have the choice of whether or not they are going to do it again, or be more cautious in the future.
 They, too, question and analyze their actions when their actions are brought to their attention.
 We just have different ways of rationalizing every situation.

 A Sociopath Is A Sociopath